(PROJECT) ClockUI - Raspberry Pi Smart Clock built with PySide6

 Error Handling

-3. The .env file is present, but the API url cannot be reached
+- The .env file is present, but the API URL cannot be reached

 Hardware

 Let’s take a closer look at the display itself.
-As mentioned earlier, it’s a 5” diameter LCD with 10-point multi-touch and a resolution of 1080x1080, sold by Waveshare.
-Here’s a link to the Amazon page, but be warned: the display is quite expensive.
-Unfortunately, the LCD driver doesn’t seem to have any scaling capabilities; you must send it a 1080x1080 signal, any other resolution will not work.
-The LCD itself uses IPS technology, so viewing angles are excellent and contrast is decent.
-It’s also quite bright, but this can actually be a bit of a problem because there is no way to adjust the backlight brightness.
-It’s a bit too bright for use at night, which is why I added the Night Mode theme to clockUI.
+As mentioned earlier, it’s a 4” diameter LCD with 10-point multi-touch and a resolution of 720x720, sold by Waveshare.
+Here’s a link to the Amazon page.
+The LCD uses IPS technology, so viewing angles are excellent and contrast is decent.
+It also supports software adjustment of the backlight brightness, which is implemented in the ClockUI settings page.

-The back of the display has mounting points for a Raspberry Pi, and it incudes a couple small PCBs for making a direct connection to the Pi’s HDMI output and USB for touch capabilities.
-I ended up using a few of the extra standoffs that came with the display to put together a makeshift stand:
+The back of the display has mounting points for a Raspberry Pi, and I ended up using a few of the extra standoffs that came with the it to put together a makeshift stand.
+A single DSI cable to the Pi handles power, video, and touch support.

 Setup